ima-eky/cd0037-API-Development-and-Documentation-project/README.md

 Udacity is invested in creating bonding experiences for its employees and students.
 A bunch of team members got the idea to hold trivia on a regular basis and created a webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.

 That's where you come in!
 Help them finish the trivia app so they can start holding trivia and seeing who's the most knowledgeable of the bunch.
-[Here's](https://github.com/ima-eky/cd0037-API-Development-and-Documentation-project/tree/main/cd0037-API-Development-and-Documentation-project-main(starter-code)) the starter-code.The code in this script is (nearly) completed.The application must:
+`[Here's](https://github.com/ima-eky/cd0037-API-Development-and-Documentation-project/tree/main/cd0037-API-Development-and-Documentation-project-main(starter-code)) the starter-code.The code in this script is (nearly) completed`.The application must:

 1. Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2. Delete questions.